Buying a Liquor Store – Key Issues You Need to Know

 Many small liquor store owners are notorious for keeping poor books and skimming off cash.
 While this may sound like a plus, it is, in fact, a negative for several reasons:

-- Rest assured that if the seller is stealing cash from the business, so too are his employees, especially from an absentee owner.
+- Rest assured that if the seller is stealing cash from the business, so too are his employees, especially when the owner is absent.

 Interested in buying a liquor store in NJ?
-Then call Fred Niemann toll-free today at
+Then call Fred Niemann today at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County, New Jersey Buying a Business Attorney